Karim-Hamdy/Optimization-of-a-thin-film-perovskite-solar-cell-using-RL-techniques/README.md

 # Projects
-# Revolutionizing Perovskite-Based Solar Cell Efficiency via Reinforcement Learning (RL)
+# Optimization of a thin film perovskite solar cell using RL techniques

-Welcome to the "Revolutionizing Perovskite-Based Solar Cell Efficiency via Reinforcement Learning (RL)" project, a groundbreaking initiative dedicated to the advancement and optimization of perovskite-based solar cells.
+Welcome to the "Optimization of a thin film perovskite solar cell using RL techniques" project, a groundbreaking initiative dedicated to the advancement and optimization of perovskite-based solar cells.
 Our primary mission is to significantly enhance energy conversion efficiency through the integration of cutting-edge photonic structures and the intelligent fine-tuning of design parameters using Reinforcement Learning (RL) techniques.

 ## Table of Contents